MazinInaad/automationFramework/README.md

 ##Help

-[gitbash] Git Bash can be accessed by right mouse clicking in the folder in which you want to run the git cammand.
+[git bash here] Git Bash can be accessed by right mouse clicking in the folder in which you want to run the git cammand.

 If you have any questions please feel free to contact me: mazin.inaad@capgemini.com